isamxus/echart-sphere/README.en.md

 ### Basic Radar Chart

-By setting the `componentType` in `chartOptions` to `radar`, we can create a radar chart.
-It is necessary to set the `label` and `max` fields in the data to specify the vertices of the radar chart and the maximum value, respectively.
+By setting the `componentType` in `chartOptions` to `radar`, a radar chart can be created, and the `max` field within the `radar` options can be set to specify the maximum value for each vertex.

 ```
 <template>